Board & Staff

 Read Bio

 Timothy Patrick McCarthy is the chair of the board of directors.
-An award-winning historian, educator, and human rights activist, he has taught on the faculty at Harvard University since 2005, where he currently holds a joint appointment at the Graduate School of Education and John F. Kennedy School of Government.
+An award-winning historian, educator, and human rights activist, he has taught at Harvard University since 1998.
+He currently holds a joint faculty appointment at the Graduate School of Education and Kennedy School of Government, where he is the Faculty Chair of the Global LGBTQI+ Human Rights Program at the Carr Center for Human Rights Policy.
 The adopted only son and grandson of public school teachers and faculty workers, Dr. McCarthy is also the Stanley Paterson Professor of American History and Academic Director emeritus in the Boston Clemente Course, a free college humanities course for lower income adults and co-recipient of the 2015 National Humanities Medal.

-Twice named one of Harvard Crimson’s “Professors of the Year,” he is the recipient of many awards for his commitment to students, including the 2019 Manuel C. Carballo Award for Excellence in Teaching, the Kennedy School’s highest teaching honor.
+Twice named one of Harvard Crimson’s “Professors of the Year,” he is the recipient of many awards for his commitment to students, including the 2019 Manuel C. Carballo Award for Excellence in Teaching, the Kennedy School’s highest teaching honor, and the 2023 Evelynn M. Hammonds Award for Exceptional Service to BGLTQ+ Inclusion at Harvard.
 Dr. McCarthy has published five books and is a frequent media commentator whose work has been featured in Salon, Huffington Post, The Daily Beast, Pangyrus, The Nation, NPR, Al Jazeera, BBC, and several documentary films.
 In June 2019, he served as guest editor for The Nation’s historic “Reclaiming Stonewall 50” forum.

 Inspired by the activism and organizing of his student years, he has devoted his life to public service and social justice.
 As founding director of Harvard’s Alternative Spring Break Church Rebuilding Program, he spent fifteen years organizing hundreds of students to help rebuild Black churches destroyed in racist arson attacks.
-A respected leader in the LGBTQ+ community, Dr. McCarthy was a founding member of Barack Obama’s National LGBT Leadership Council, gave expert testimony to the Pentagon Comprehensive Working Group on the repeal of “Don’t Ask, Don’t Tell,” and was a member of the first-ever LGBTQ delegation from the United States to Israel/Palestine.
-He currently hosts and directs A.R.T. of Human Rights and Resistance Mic! through the Tony Award-winning American Repertory Theater, where he serves on the Board of Advisors.
+A respected leader in the LGBTQ+ community, Dr. McCarthy was a founding member of Barack Obama’s National LGBT Leadership Council, gave expert testimony to the Pentagon Comprehensive Working Group on the repeal of “Don’t Ask, Don’t Tell,” was a member of the first-ever LGBTQ delegation from the United States to Israel/Palestine, and was a 2023 honoree in “Portraits of Pride,” a public art installation that showcases “luminaries of the LGBTQ+ community in Massachusetts.”
+Dr. McCarthy is also a longtime advisory board member and creative collaborator with the Tony Award-winning American Repertory Theater.

 Dr. McCarthy graduated with honors in History and Literature from Harvard College and earned his M.A., M.Phil., and Ph.D. in History from Columbia University.